 To make the bathroom a safe place for the patient, it is vital to take extra steps in eliminating all slipping hazards because of how slippery this room can get.
 In addition to adding anti-slip adhesives throughout the floor, place them in the bathtub or shower floor as well.

-Adding grab bars and handrails around the room is also helpful.
+Adding grab bars and handrails and a stepstool, like the step2tub, around the room is also helpful.
 Not only will this prevent patients from slipping, but these products can also provide the support that they need when getting in and out of the tub or shower or when they’re getting up from the toilet.
 Patients will be able to prevent themselves from exerting too much effort when doing these actions, and their muscles are less likely to get strained.

 For the kitchen, store all essentials at waist-level to prevent patients from having to reach for items, which can lead to loss of balance and falls.
 Getting organizers for the counter or easy-to-reach drawers and cupboards will maximize the space that they can access without difficulty.

 Labeling everything is crucial as well.
 For many people with dementia, getting ingredients and substances mixed up can be common.
 This is a huge food safety risk.
 So, making big and clear labels that will tell them what the contents of certain bottles, jars, and other containers are will help.

 When it comes to fire hazards, one must remember that dementia patients may often forget to turn off appliances, like stoves.
 To remedy this, buy an automatic stove shut-off device for the kitchen.
 These gadgets are on the pricier side but are a great way to make sure your patient stays safe.